svn2github/oobash/oobash/docs/ReadMe.txt

 Returns 0
 Dependeny: None for seconds output, bc and GNU date for [seconds.nanoseconds] output

+You can see a decorator example script in the docs/examples directory.

 K) Stacktrace
 ##############
 Will only work if shell is not interactive (script).